Pyeongchang 2018: What to watch on Feb. 14 at the Winter Olympics

 Men's ice hockey

 The highly anticipated men's hockey tournament kicks off with two games.
 The Olympic Athletes of Russia will open play against Slovakia while the Americans face Slovenia (7:10 a.m.).
 While Canada, which kicks off play Thursday, is the defending champion, there is no clear favourite this year after NHL players decided to skip the Games for the first time since 1994.
-That has resulted in teams mostly made up of players from European leagues.
+That has resulted in teams mostly made up of players from European leagues and they are still a work in progress, says their head coach.

 What's happening on Feb.
 15